 This will basically enable you to show your course content in a webview interface.

-As an Android & iOS app maker, AppMySite now goes beyond supporting the core functionality of WordPress websites.
+As an iOS & Android app maker, AppMySite now goes beyond supporting the core functionality of WordPress websites.
 You can even show custom post taxonomies created by third-party plugins in your app.

-This piece breaks down how you can create an app for your course-based website.
+This piece breaks down how you can create an app for your learning website.
 The steps covered here should help you import custom course taxonomies to the app, thereby reflecting a significant portion of your website’s functionality in the app.